yookd/tweet_frequency/README.md

 TweetFrequency
 ===============

 Print out the most frequently used words in the last 1000 (or less) tweets.

+* Contractions count as two words: `don't`: `don` and `t`.
+* I used my own OAuth keys and access tokens so continuous use might throw a rate-limit error.

 ## Setup
 Install the gem: